Is the iPhone 16 Plus going to be Apple's last Plus model? I certainly hope not

 And you know what?
 That'd be a shame.
 While it wouldn't necessarily be my pick for the best iPhone out there, I think recent Plus models have established an important place for themselves in Apple's lineup.

 I haven't always felt that way.
 When the iPhone 14 Plus replaced the mini model among Apple's phone offerings, I argued that there wasn't much of a point to the Plus.
 By the time, the iPhone 15 Plus came about, though, I had changed my tune for reasons we'll get into later on.
-And I think the iPhone 16 Plus has only doubled-down on the qualities that make this particular model so vital.
+And I think the iPhone 16 Plus has only doubled down on the qualities that make this particular model so vital.

 So why do I fear for the future of the Plus in subsequent iPhone lineups?
-Because a couple different reports are suggesting the big screen version of the standard iPhone may be running out of time.
+Because a couple of different reports are suggesting the big screen version of the standard iPhone may be running out of time.

 Why things are looking grim for an iPhone 17 Plus